wencruz/ModuleManager/Module-Manager-Syntax.md

 }
 ```

 For values you additionally have the option of a replacement based on the existing node value, including standard arithmetic operators plus regular expressions for strings.
 Note: ''if no index is specified, only the first match will be edited''.
-Once ,* is implemented, then this behaviour should really change to all matches by default to stay consistent with nodes, so maybe would be a good idea for patch maintainers to move to using ,0 explicitly.
+Once ,* is implemented, then this behaviour should really change to all matches by default, so maybe would be a good idea for patch maintainers to move to using ,0 explicitly.

 Example: